jdchandler88/advent-of-code-2019/README.md

 Each solution is in a directory ./{day}/{part}.
 For example, for day2, part2, you'll find that code in ./2/2

+Note that I used VSCode as the IDE so there is a config file to help with include paths stored in this code repo.

 # Get started

 1. Make sure `git` and `cmake` are installed